-Application of epoxy floor coatings is as much about preparation as it is about application.
-Repairing damaged concrete requires careful attention to the repair of hairline cracks, spalling, minor “pitting”, and major cracks.
-The time spent will enhance the final appearance of your installed flooring.
+Professionally installed epoxy and polyaspartic flooring is as much about preparation as application.
+And preparation includes repairing damaged concrete…like hairline cracks, spalling, minor “pitting” and major cracks.
+The time spent repairing damaged concrete will significantly enhance the final appearance of your installed flooring.

-Like hairline cracks, saw cuts and tool joints, often seen in exterior concrete and garages, can also be repaired with siliconized acrylic latex caulk.
-Saw cuts and tool joints are cuts in the concrete that provide “planes of weakness” allowing for drying and shrinkage.
-They prevent the formation of random cracks in the concrete slab.
+Saw Cuts & Tools Joints: Like hairline cracks, saw cuts and tool joints, often seen in exterior concrete and garages, can also be repaired with siliconized acrylic latex caulk.
+(Saw cuts and tool joints are cuts in the concrete that provide “planes of weakness” allowing for drying and shrinkage.
+They prevent the formation of random cracks in the concrete slab).

 Larger cracks simply require more effort.
-A large crack can be defined as a crack exceeding the width of a dime and includes large concrete indentations and broken concrete edges.
+A large crack exceeds the width of a dime and includes large concrete indentations and broken concrete edges.
 If you attempt to repair these problems with siliconized acrylic latex caulk alone, you’ll be back for re-repairs in short order.

-These issues require the preparation and application of complex, quick-cure polyaspartic or poly urea, fine aggregate, and solvent mixtures of varying ratios.
-For vertical damage and broken concrete, the fine aggregate is switched out for a more thixotropic additive to produce a wet “peanut butter-like” consistency.
-This allows the mixture to stick to the vertical substrate or broken edge.
+These issues require the preparation and application of complex, quick-cure polyaspartic, fine aggregate, and solvent mixtures of varying ratios.
+Switch the fine aggregate out for a thickening additive for repairs to vertical substrates and broken concrete.
+This allows the mixture to stick to the vertical surface or broken edge.

-For large-scale damage on a horizontal substrate, preparation and application of 3-component “cementitious” mixtures may be required.
-GarageFloorCoating.com (www.garagefloorcoating.com) recently introduced its ZYCrete PMC series.
-This family of moisture-mitigating concrete repair products hide concrete imperfections varying from 1/16” to 1/4” in depth.
+For large-scale damage on horizontal substrates, preparation and application of multi-component “cementitious” mixtures may be required.
+GarageFloorCoating.com (www.garagefloorcoating.com) recently introduced a polymer-modified cement series of products called Zycrete PMC.
+It also introduced it’s fast-cure concrete patch product called Duracuire.
+These moisture-mitigating concrete repair products hide concrete imperfections varying from 1/16” to 1/4” in depth and beyond.
 Because these products combine concrete repair and primer coat in one step, they can save one or more days of installation!

-Quality concrete preparation includes the proper repair of damaged concrete.
+To summarize, quality concrete preparation includes repairing damaged concrete.
 This can be simple in the case of hairline cracks or complex in the case of large cracks or large-scale damage.
-Proper repairs will determine whether your installed epoxy flooring is beautiful, functional and durable…or not!
-Do not be enticed by your hardware store DIY kits or inexperienced “contractors”.
-Leave installation to the professionals.
+But these repairs will determine whether your installed flooring is beautiful, functional and durable…or not!
+So leave the installation of epoxy-polyaspartic flooring to the professionals.

 Share this Post